-For every startups and enterprises, building a secure mobile app is always number one priority.
-Swift’s syntax and language construction eliminates various types of mistakes possible in Objective-C.
+For every startups and enterprise, building a secure mobile app is always number one priority.
+Swift’s syntax and language construction eliminate various types of mistakes possible in Objective-C.

 Therefore, by building your iOS app using Swift programming language, you can eliminate the risks that Objective C possess.

-With Objective-C, there are many issues which results into app crashes.
+With Objective-C, there are many issues which result in app crashes.
 Swift, however, provides code that is less error-prone due to its inline support for manipulating data and text strings.

-When you choose to develop your app with Swift, your developer will require to write less amount of code lines compared to Objective-C.
+When you choose to develop your app with Swift, your developer will require writing less amount of code lines compared to Objective-C.

 Swift was announced as an open-source in 2015.
 This announcement opened up the potential to use Swift across a variety of platforms and also for the backend infrastructure.

-Open-source means that developers can give feedbacks to Apple to make improvements on a consist basis to make it more structured and designed.
-This basically help in developing future mobile applications.
+Open-source means that developers can give feedbacks to Apple to make improvements on a consistent basis to make it more structured and designed.
+This basically helps in developing future mobile applications.